SGrondin/bottleneck/README.md

 Bottleneck v2 targets **Node 6+** and modern browsers.
 [Use Babel](https://github.com/SGrondin/bottleneck/issues/81) in your project if you must support older platforms.

 Bottleneck v1 is compatible with any browser or Node version.
 It's still maintained, but it will not be receiving any new features.
-[Browse the v1 documentation](https://github.com/SGrondin/bottleneck/tree/version-1). **[Upgrading from version 1?](#upgrading-to-v2)**
+The v1 documentation is [here](https://github.com/SGrondin/bottleneck/tree/version-1). **[Upgrading from version 1?](#upgrading-to-v2)**

 ## Install

 ```
 npm install --save bottleneck
 ```
 Not using npm?
 Import the `bottleneck.min.js` file.